timurb/http-pong/README.md

 # Http-Pong

-This is a single app to play with docker exposing ports.
+This is a simple app to play with docker exposing ports.

 ## Usage